 - You waste time.
 The total travel, parking, and shopping time is greater when you do it more often than when you make one big trip.

-Think back to when you had a plan that made things easier for you.
+Think about when a plan made things easier for you.

 It’s the same with food.